mezeru/Internet-Speedtest/README.md

 # Speedtest Program

-#### A simple Python Program to Check Internet Download & Upload Speed using Speedtest Module
+#### A Python Program to Check Internet Download & Upload Speed using Speedtest Module